Fort C. F. Smith (Arlington, Virginia): Post-War

+Arlington County park

 In 1965, the Arlington County government erected a historical marker near the site of the lunette's remnants.
 The Arlington County Board designated the lunette to be a local historic district on February 28, 1987.

 In 1994 and in succeeding years, the County government acquired the lunette's property, created the 19 acre Fort C.F.
 Smith Park, and preserved the lunette's remnants at a cost of over $11 million.
 On February 1, 2000, the National Park Service listed the fort on the National Register of Historic Places.

-The Virginia Civil War Trails has erected a historic marker near the fort's site.
-The Arlington County government hosted an event celebrating the opening of a new visitors center in Fort C.F.
-Smith Park on March 31, 2018.
+Today's park

-Existing remnants
+Earthwork remnants

 With the exception of those that construction of 24th Street North removed, the earthen remains of the lunette survive largely intact within Arlington County's Fort C.F Smith Park.
 Gun platforms 8-11 are clearly visible, as is a well.
 The fortification contains bastions that are unusual within lunettes.
 The ammunition magazine is also still visible, as is the bombproof area.
 Soldiers would use the bombproof if they were under siege, as it functioned as a traverse that localized the effects of shell bursts.
 Parapets, which protected the soldiers from fire, and the gorge, which protected soldiers from flanking fire, also remain visible.

+Trail connections

+The park is on two recognized trails.
+The Virginia Department of Wildlife Resources places the 19acre park as stop 6 of its Great Falls Loop, between the Potomac Heritage Trail which begins at the Theodore Roosevelt Island parking lot, and the Potomac Overlook Regional Park.

+Virginia Civil War Trails has erected a historic marker near the fort's site.
+The Arlington County government hosted an event celebrating the opening of a new visitors center in Fort C.F.
+Smith Park on March 31, 2018.
+The park occasionally hosts reenactments and other programs, and tours are available.